eljaho/p99-linux-installer/README.md

 ## Prerequisites
 You need a torrent client, and you need a Debian based distro.
 I tested this using Linux Mint and it ran flawlessly.

+### A Few Things To Note
+Your game is likely going to crash the first time you try entering world.
+Just run the game again.

+The 'EverQuest Project 1999' folder is in /home/$USER/ so just cd into that directory and run 'wine eqgame patchme'